-Supportive group or C.A.R.E.S. meetings allow for families to make connections and form relationships with other families and support that can last a lifetime.
+C.A.R.E.S. meetings allow for families to make connections and form relationships with other families and support that can last a lifetime.
 People who attend often find others that are in a similar situation as their own.
 Members of a meeting may share their personal experiences and offer one another emotional comfort and moral support.
 C.A.R.E.S. provides practical advice and tips to help families cope with the challenges and joys of being a resource family.
 In-person meetings typically have onsite child care which allows kids to interact with other kids who are experiencing similar life events.
-Youth benefit from knowing that they are not alone, and others are experiencing similar situations.
+Youth benefit from knowing that they are not alone and that others are experiencing similar situations.
 This opportunity is a great resource for the whole family and provides many other benefits including but not limited to:

 - Gaining a sense of empowerment and control.